AwkwardTurtle42/AwkwardTurtle42.github.io/Running/GMGuidance.md

 ## NPCs and Monsters

-A starting point for any NPC is 4 Grit, a d6 weapon, d6 STR, d6 DEX, and d6 WIL.
+The default NPC is 3 Grit, a d6 weapon, d6 STR, d6 DEX, and d6 WIL.
+This will work for almost everything, especially in a pinch.

+Otherwise, start at 1 Grit, and d4 in each Attribute.

 Attributes: d4 is weak, d6 is average, d8 is noteworthy, d10 is strong and d12 is legendary.
 Adjust attributes only for significant exceptions to the average.

+High STR is for strong and durable enemies, low is for fragile and frail.

+High DEX is for fast and nimble enemies, low is for slow and clumsy.

+High WIL is for clever and brave enemies, low is for dull and cowardly.

-Set Grit equal to the total steps in DEX and WIL.
-Subtract 2 if the creature is meek or untrained in combat, add 2 if they're alert or skilled in combat.
+Increase Grit for each time DEX and WIL are stepped above d4.
+Subtract 2 Grit if the creature is meek or untrained in combat, add 2 Grit if they're alert or skilled in combat.

-High STR in particular should be used sparingly, each step up is a significant increase in durability.
+High STR should be used sparingly as each step up is a significant increase in durability.
 Overuse of high STR, Grit, and Armor can cause combat to drag.

 Use flavor and style to make NPCs stand out, not everything needs unique attributes or abilities.